wexpertsystems/seguro-prototype/README.md

 with all 3 of its milestones, is highly preferable.
 Guidance and leadership will be provided by ~mastyr-bottec of [Wexpert Systems](https://wexpert.systems).

-A salary of $125,000 will be paid to the work on a bi-weekly basis throughout the duration of the bounty (one year).
+A salary of $XXX,XXX will be paid to the work on a bi-weekly basis throughout the duration of the bounty (one year).
 If the work is completed before the year is complete, ???.
 If completed after, ???...